Parcel Services Shipping within Canada

 items in street letter boxes, parcel receptacles or other such mail receptacles.
 The On-time Delivery Guarantee shall not apply to items deposited in such receptacles.

-- In rural areas, a delivery attempt is made at the door when the door is within 0.5 km of the line of travel.
+- In rural areas, when the mail receptacle is either a community mailbox, group mailbox or a rural mailbox, a delivery attempt is made at the door when the door is within 0.5 km of the line of travel.
 Otherwise, a Delivery Notice Card2 is left in the addressee’s mail receptacle.

 - A Delivery Notice Card is used to show that the item is available for pickup at a nearby post office.
 A Final Notice Card is sent to the addressee if the item has not been picked up after five calendar days.
 The item is held at the post office for 15 calendar days, after which time it is returned to the sender.